-On the flip side most of us have been hurt by organizations or business before, all in the name of business itself.
+On the flip side some of us may have even been hurt by organizations or business before, all in the name of business itself.
 Just think of the well-known phrase, “It’s not personal, it’s just business.”
-Maybe you or someone you know was laid off, fired, or even the recipient of a bad business deal in which they felt powerless.
+Maybe you or someone you know has been laid off, fired, or even the recipient of a bad business deal in which they felt taken advantage of.

-These are examples of the baggage that came to my mind.
+These are just a few examples of the baggage that exists.
 But you know what?
-All that baggage - no matter how big it may seem, or how much it may have affected you - is not enough of an excuse to stay bound by the limitations those ideas hold.
-At any moment, we have the ability and the power to change our definitions of success, money, and business, and to say you know what?
-I’ve experienced all I want to of the other side of things, let’s flip the coin and change the whole game.
-Because that’s when it starts to get really, really fun.
+All that baggage - no matter how big it may seem - is just baggage.
+And at any moment, we have the ability to intentionally change our definitions of success, money, and business, and to start letting it be a lot more fun.
+(Bout time, right?)

 Working As a Way of Life Versus Who We Are

-I was just talking with a family member about this yesterday.
-We were discussing that in the past, working was considered a means to an end.
+In the past, working was considered a means to an end.
 It was just a way of life, it wasn’t often driven by any other higher meaning.
 Only recently have we as a society really started to desire that our work be in line with who we are.
-The idea that our work can can be enjoyable, freeing, and can also be an expression of who we are.
-Woaah, that’s a whole lot different, isn’t it?
-But it’s true!
 Now, more than ever, we as a society are searching for and looking for ways that we can both earn a living, serve others, and express ourselves and our unique gifts in a way that is truly aligned with us.

 Collectively, we’re all wanting to drop the baggage and be more authentic.